Field Museum shows off 3,000-year-old sword once believed to be a replica

 Tossing swords — and body armor — into rivers was part of a Bronze Age tradition in the present-day Balkans and surrounding areas.

-“Sometimes they seem to commemorate a treaty — literally, sometimes they are burying the hatchet: You’ll get a deposit of hatchets that are brand new,” Parkinson said.
+“Sometimes they seem to commemorate a treaty,” Parkinson said.
+“Literally, sometimes they are burying the hatchet.
+You’ll get a deposit of hatchets that are brand new.”

-Parkinson was on hand in the museum’s main hall to offer a teasing view of the Field’s upcoming exhibit, “First Kings of Europe,” which will transport visitors back 5,000 years.
+Parkinson was in the museum’s main hall to offer a teasing view of the Field’s upcoming exhibition “First Kings of Europe,” which aims to transport museum-goers back 5,000 years to “explore the rise to power of ancient Europe’s first kings and queens.”

-“Explore the rise to power of ancient Europe’s first kings and queens and discover how once egalitarian farming communities developed power, inequity, and hierarchy for the first time,” according to the exhibition’s promotional materials.

-The Field bought the remarkably well-preserved sword from the Hungarian National Museum soon after it was plucked from the Danube, Parkinson said.

-Parkinson said a friend visiting Chicago from the Hungarian museum last summer identified the clerical error with the sword.
-Testing confirmed the mistake, Parkinson said.
+The Field Museum bought the remarkably well-preserved sword from the Hungarian National Museum soon after it was plucked from the Danube River, according to Parkinson.
+He said a friend visiting Chicago from the Hungarian museum last summer identified the clerical error with the sword, and testing confirmed the mistake.

 And somewhere, too, European farmers saw horses for the first time, which arrived from southern Russia.
 That’s something visitors will hear about in the exhibition, which opens on March 31.